georgemac510/blockchain-developer-bootcamp-final-project/README.md

     c.
 Verify deployment at https://rinkeby.etherscan.io/ by searching your new contract address and checking under `Erc721 Token Txns` to see the minted tokens.

-The demo was deployed as a website to the Rinkeby testnet at https://legaldoc.surge.sh/ .
+The demo was deployed as a website to the Rinkeby testnet at https://legaldoc.surge.sh/.
+The address of the deployed contract is at the bottom of the website page.